EtayM/universal-metadata-standard/README.md

   * `datetime` ([ISO 8601](https://en.wikipedia.org/wiki/ISO_8601))
   * `date` ([ISO 8601](https://en.wikipedia.org/wiki/ISO_8601))
   * `time` ([ISO 8601](https://en.wikipedia.org/wiki/ISO_8601))
-  * `secret`
   * `url` ([RFC 3986](https://datatracker.ietf.org/doc/html/rfc3986))
   * `hidden`
 * Resource SHOULD provide this property to instruct the Client how to appropriately render this attribute.
 * Client MAY render values for values that it supports.
 Client MAY determine what attribute types are supported, though MUST support `string` (as it is the default value if this proeprty is omitted) as well as the `hidden` type.
 Client SHOULD NOT show the attribute if the type is `hidden`.

 `meta: Object` Meta about this Resource.
 * Resource MUST supply this property as it serves as a hint that the Resource is compliant with the Token Metadata Standard.